 Each ETC is worth precisely what it’s valued at on the market.
 One ETC won’t have different values based on previous ETC transactions—unlike some currencies where older bills are often worth less than newer ones.
 This is called fungibility, and it’s a property ETC shares with physical commodities like gold and silver.

 ETC is incredibly durable.
-It is ultimately just information, so it can be stored on a computer or in a digital wallet, or even offline on a piece of paper or metal.
-This makes ETC much more durable than traditional forms of money like paper currency which can be easily destroyed or lost.
+It is ultimately just information, so users can store it on a computer or in a digital wallet, or even offline on a piece of paper or metal.
+This makes ETC much more durable than traditional forms of money like paper currency which are perishable.

-ETC has a finite supply that will be released over time.
+ETC has a finite supply that they will slowly release over time.
 This makes it scarcer than most other forms of currency.

 The cornerstone of a blockchain’s sound monetary policy is scarcity via a known future supply.
 ETC has a fixed emission curve.
-A fixed amount of ETC created as a block reward for miners, which means that holders of ETC can accurately calculate the total amount of ETC in existence at any point in time.
+A fixed amount of ETC is created as a block reward for miners.
+Holders of ETC can accurately calculate the total amount of ETC in existence at any point in time.

-You can buy ETC on MEXC following the steps:
+You can buy Ethereum Classic (ETC) on MEXC by following the steps: